Start today for FREE.

 1. 14-Day Notice to Quit

-• Details: The tenant must pay all past due rent or vacate within 14 days.
-This notice can be issued the day after rent is due, with no grace period.
+Grounds: Non-payment of rent.
+Therefore, this notice addresses the most common eviction scenario in rental properties.
+Details: The tenant must pay all past due rent or vacate within 14 days.
+Additionally, landlords can issue this notice the day after rent becomes due, with no grace period.

 3. 30-Day Notice to Comply or Vacate